effervescentia/knot/packages/plugins/bundler/rollup/README.md

 ## Usage

-In order to use knot modules with rollup, add the plugin to your existing configuration.
+In order to use `knot` modules with `rollup`, add the plugin to your existing configuration.

 ```js
 // rollup.config.js